-Serbia: Treatment of wind power plants in the simulation model23.
-April 2014. / News Serbia Energy
+Serbia: Treatment of wind power plants in the simulation model, News Serbia Energy

 The electricity production part of Serbia power system is based on the use of its own primary energy sources, primarily coal and hydropower potential.
 Due to the negative impact of existing technologies for energy production from coal on the environment and the need to comply the energy sector development with the principles of the environment conservation, was enacted the Law on Energy and signed the Energy Community Treaty, which provide a more intensive use of renewable energy sources.
 So far a significant part of the project documentation was realized, especially those relating to the wind energy use.